kate-bagenzo/windowpane/README.md

 ## ❓ FAQ

-### 🖼️ IMAGES ARE MISSING IN THE FINAL OUTPUT
+### 🖼️ IMAGES ARE MISSING IN TEXT PAGES IN THE FINAL BUILD
-use relative paths
+use relative paths in .md files
-instead of `/images/gato.png`, use `./images.gato.png`
+instead of `/images/gato.png`, use `./images/gato.png`
+that little dot makes all the difference

 ### 🔮 I'M LOSING TRACK OF FILENAME/PAGE NUMBERS
 hit F12 to bring up the developer tools